Redesigning Business Systems So They Work Over Time — Not Just This Quarter

 Step 4 — Reduce

-With the belief architecture examined and the implications reflected on, the organization can identify what needs to stop.
-The activities, commitments, product lines, processes, and relationships that express the old belief architecture will actively resist the redesign if retained.
-Reduction here is not cost-cutting.
-It is the deliberate releasing of what no longer serves the destination the organization has now committed to.
+Reduce is not cost-cutting.
+It is the deliberate elimination of what is incompatible with the conditions the organization has now committed to sustain.
 Natural systems do this continuously — the autumn leaf release is not failure but preparation, returning nutrients to the system that will fuel the next cycle of creation.

 Step 5 — Redesign

-The Redesign step is where the Tactical Tetrahedron™ and the five operating principles of Design Like Nature become the actual design specification.
-Materials, processes, business models, governance structures, supply relationships, reward systems, and product architectures are examined against the four faces and six edges of the Tetrahedron at every scale.
-For product-making organizations, this step is most concretely executed at the stage-gate development cycle — the sequence of go/no-go decisions through which intention becomes specification.
-Redesigning the criteria at each gate from the TO beliefs, rather than adding sustainability requirements as constraints on the old criteria, is what makes the redesign structural rather than decorative.
+For product-making organizations, this is most concretely executed at the stage-gate development cycle, the sequence of go/no-go decisions through which intention becomes specification.
+Redesigning the criteria at each gate from the corrected beliefs, rather than adding requirements as constraints on the old criteria, is what makes the redesign structural rather than decorative.
 Constraints waive under pressure.
 Foundations do not.

 Step 6 — Reposition